What Do Homeowners Need to Know About Severe Convective Storms?

 When and where do severe convective storms occur?

 Convective storms can strike in any season and almost anywhere in the U.S. Tornados are most likely to develop in the spring and early summer, when warm, moist air and unstable atmospheric conditions are more common.
 Research shows that tornado activity has been increasing in parts of the Southeast, Midwest and Northeast.
-This means that,
+This means that, the signs of a tornado and the difference between a watch and a warning can help you respond quickly.

 What are some risks to your home and property during convective storms?